appwrite/appwrite/docs/tutorials/help-with-appwrite-translations.md

-# Add your language support to Appwrite
+# Help translate Appwrite to your language ✍️

 This document is part of the Appwrite contributors' guide.
 Before you continue reading this document make sure you have read the [Code of Conduct](https://github.com/appwrite/appwrite/blob/master/CODE_OF_CONDUCT.md) and the [Contributing Guide](https://github.com/appwrite/appwrite/blob/master/CONTRIBUTING.md).